Azure guidance for secure isolation

 Encryption at host

 Encryption at host works with server-side encryption to ensure data stored on the VM host is encrypted at rest and flows encrypted to the Storage service.
-Disks with encryption at host enabled aren't encrypted with Azure Storage encryption; instead, the server hosting your VM encrypts your data with no performance impact or requirement for code running in your guest VM, and that encrypted data flows into Azure Storage using the keys configured for server-side encryption.
+The server hosting your VM encrypts your data with no performance impact or requirement for code running in your guest VM, and that encrypted data flows into Azure Storage using the keys configured for server-side encryption.
 For more information, see Encryption at host - End-to-end encryption for your VM data.
-As mentioned previously, Azure Disk encryption for virtual machines and virtual machine scale sets isn't supported by Managed HSM.
-However, encryption at host with CMK can use keys stored in Managed HSM or Key Vault, just like server-side encryption for managed disks.
+Encryption at host with CMK can use keys stored in Managed HSM or Key Vault, just like server-side encryption for managed disks.

 You're always in control of your customer data in Azure.
 You can access, extract, and delete your customer data stored in Azure at will.
 When you terminate your Azure subscription, Microsoft takes the necessary steps to ensure that you continue to own your customer data.
 A common concern upon data deletion or subscription termination is whether another customer or Azure administrator can access your deleted data.
 The following sections explain how data deletion, retention, and destruction work in Azure.

 Storage is allocated sparsely, which means that when a virtual disk is created, disk space isn't allocated for its entire capacity.
 Instead, a table is created that maps addresses on the virtual disk to areas on the physical disk and that table is initially empty.
 The first time you write data on the virtual disk, space on the physical disk is allocated and a pointer to it is placed in the table.
 For more information, see Azure data security – data cleansing and leakage.